nomis/dtee/README.md

 much higher than the size programs typically write with.
 For safety, the socket buffer size will be increased to `PIPE_BUF` if the default is smaller than this value.

+If the process uses `sendfile()` then (on Linux) the writes occur in `PIPE_BUF` sized chunks so it works as normal, but why are you using an interactive program that is outputting such large quantities of data?